protegeproject/protege/getting-started/index.md

 # Download, Install and Start {{site.protege}}

 If you haven't already done so, you need to download and install Protege Desktop from the [Protege website](http://protege.stanford.edu/products.php#desktop-protege).
-Please follow the step-by-step instructions to install Protege from [here]({{site.baseurl}}/installation).
+Please follow the [step-by-step instructions to install Protege]({{site.baseurl}}/installation).

 # Open the Pizza Ontology